01 of 08

 While Detroit will forever be known by its Motor City moniker, its original industries included stove manufacturing and shipbuilding.
 In the 1960s, the city's music industry earned it yet another nickname: Motown.

 - Between the Ambassador Bridge and Detroit-Windsor Tunnel, Detroit is the country's biggest international border crossing.

 - Detroit was home to the first concrete road before Henry Ford formed the Ford Motor Company in 1903 and GM in 1908.

 - The Renaissance Center is perhaps the most distinctive building in the Detroit Skyline.
 It opened in 1977.

+These days, the Detroit People Mover can take residents and visitors alike to many of the city's attractions, including three casinos, Campus Martius Park, Ford Field, and Comerica Park.
 Several neighborhoods within Detroit host summer concert series, including Midsummer Nights in Midtown and Rockin' on the Riverfront.

 Annual Detroit events include:

 - January/February: North American International Auto Show, Winter Blast!

 - March/April: Art X Detroit, Walk America (Detroit), St. Patrick's Day Parade, Detroit Music Awards

 - May/June: Downtown Hoedown, Detroit Electronic Music Festival, Festival of the Arts (now midsummer concert series), Susan G. Komen Race for the Cure, Target Fireworks, Eastern Market's Flower Day, River Days and Parade of Lights